openshift/enhancements/enhancements/dns/plugins.md

 Implement the following end-to-end test in addition to unit tests:

-- Create a `DNS` with a `Forwarder` that uses a `Nameserver` to resolve a hostname from `Domain`.
-Start the dns-operator and check the logs for healthcheck failures for the `Nameserver`.
+- Create a `DNS` with a `ForwardPlugin` that uses a `Nameserver` to resolve a hostname from `Domain`.
+- Start the dns-operator and check the logs for healthcheck failures for the `Nameserver`.
 - Create a pod that performs an nslookup for a hostname in the cluster domain.
 - Have the pod perform an nslookup for a hostname in `Domain`.
 - If the nslookup succeeds, check if the nslookup server matches the `Nameserver`.